pnp/powerplatform-samples/samples/sharepoint-mytools/README.md

 11. Share the app with ALL users that have access to/will use your SharePoint site.

-12. Share the SharePoint lists with the same users as above, users need READ access to the 'Tools' list and READ/WRITE access to the 'User Tools' list.
+12. Share the SharePoint lists with the same users as above, users need READ access to the **Tools** list and READ/WRITE access to the **User Tools** list.
 Admins will need WRITE access to both lists.

 ## Using the Source Code